 Getting Help for a Marijuana Addiction

 If you or someone you know struggles with marijuana use disorder, it’s important to get help.
-It might beneficial to get to the root cause of the addiction, which can help explain the drug use.
-Patients might have the opportunity to participate in a range of therapy methods during drug and alcohol addiction treatment.
+It might benefit you to get to the root cause of the addiction, which can help explain drug use.
+Moreover, patients might have the opportunity to participate in a range of therapy methods during drug and alcohol addiction treatment.
 Just some of these methods include the following:

 - Group therapy